johnnyshankman/hihat/README.md

 ### Core Features

-*hihat* was built with the following features in mind:
+*hihat* was built with the following features in mind:\
+* no internet connection required
 * album art front and center
 * display many songs at once
 * responsive UX down to 320px wide